KMHB-LD: News operation

-KMBH-LD's news operation has migrated over from XHRIO during its time as the Fox affiliate.
+KMHB-LD's news operation has migrated over from XHRIO during its time as the Fox affiliate.

 When XHRIO debuted in 1979, the station produced hourly bilingual news briefs with KRIO newscasters Fred Cantu and Rod Santa Ana during evening programming.

 A full local newscast would not air on the station until March 12, 2007, when XHRIO debuted Fox 2 News at Nine.
 The 30 minute newscast airs Monday through Friday at 9 p.m.
 It was not the first 9 p.m. newscast in the area, as XHFOX produced one while it was a Fox affiliate.
-Like many Fox affiliates, KMBH-LD takes advantage of the network's shorter prime time schedule by scheduling their newscasts an hour before the other local affiliates in the region.
+Like many Fox affiliates, KMHB-LD takes advantage of the network's shorter prime time schedule by scheduling their newscasts an hour before the other local affiliates in the region.
 In addition to local/national news, weather and sports, Fox 2 News also includes "Around the World in 80 Seconds", an 80-second segment dedicated to International news, health news and entertainment news.
-KMBH-LD's newscast line-up is somewhat similar to that of sister station KNVO's Spanish language newscasts since both stations share the same facility.
+KMHB-LD's newscast line-up is somewhat similar to that of sister station KNVO's Spanish language newscasts since both stations share the same facility.